danielcorin/blog/content/posts/2023/trying-out-deepsparse.md

 ## What's next?

-I'm not really getting the answers I hoped from the model and there are so many variants and options that I need to take a step back to better understand the primitives in this model ecosystem, then play around some more.
+I'm not really getting the answers I hoped for from the model, and there are so many variants and options that I need to take a step back to better understand the primitives in this model ecosystem, then play around some more.
 Nevertheless, it was interesting to go from nothing to a locally running model with some working capabilities.